white filler image

 The SWRB website has more information on mandatory registration and about professional standards and responsibilities for social workers and the sector.

-Any non-compliance with the Act can be reported to the Ministry or the SWRB
+Any non-compliance with the Act should now be reported directly to the SWRB

 Social workers who are eligible to be registered will be supported to comply with legal requirements.